man with solar panels

 Fact Checked Fact Checked

-A solar battery is a huge investment, so making sure you get the right one for your needs is crucial.
-This Canstar Blue guide is here to help you make that decision, whilst also figuring out which size battery you may need.
+A solar battery is a significant investment, so ensuring you get the right one for your needs is crucial.
+This Canstar Blue guide covers what you need to consider before purchasing a solar battery and what size battery you’ll need for your solar system and energy usage.

-So, you’ve decided that a solar battery is the perfect companion to your solar panel installation.
-The next step is determining what size battery you’d need.
-But with so many variables coming into play, like home energy usage, solar system size or backup capabilities, it can be daunting trying to pick the right option.
+Solar batteries can be a great companion for home solar systems, but with so many variables in play, such as home energy usage, solar system size or backup capabilities, it can be daunting trying to pick the right option.

 Advertisement